Old Structures Inside and Out

 Most of the octagon-shaped barns were built between 1880 and 1920

 The Stavkirke Church on Washington Island is patterned after an ancient church of Norway from medieval times.
 You can see the Viking shipbuilding influence in the interior and exterior architecture.

 There are four dragons on the front and rear roofs of the church which were designed from a Stavkirke book.
 There is a prayer path to stroll along and sit and reflect.
 This is a lovely example of Scandinavian architecture.
 Read a little more about the church and see additional pictures and posts from the area.

 White Star Psychic Church Brussels, Wisconsin

 The church still stands today and does have a following in the area.
 It is the last remaining spiritualist church in Northeast Wisconsin and one of the few remaining in Wisconsin.
-My daughter and I paid a visit to church one Sunday, you can read more about the history and our trip.
+My daughter and I paid a visit to church one Sunday, it was an interesting experience.

 Sturgeon Bay Historic Steel Bridge

 The Sturgeon Bay Bridge (known as the Michigan Street Bridge) is a historic bridge in Sturgeon Bay, Wisconsin, United States.
 The bridge was built in 1929 and opened July 4, 1931, with a grand parade where it was officially dedicated as a Door County Veterans Memorial which plaques at either end still reads “To honor those who gave of themselves, to their country, in times of need” as a gift by the State of Wisconsin.

 The Francis Hardy Gallery is housed in a building that is a part of the water navigation history of Lake Michigan in Ephraim, Wisconsin.
 Sailors once left messages on the building for other sailors on it.
 Today, visitors to the gallery now leave their mark.
 If you want additional history or to see photos of the building please visit Door County Anderson Dock posting.